apalache-mc/apalache/docs/src/apalache/types-and-annotations.md

 ### 1. Type inference

-The version ``0.4.0`` of our model checker runs the naive type inference algorithm for every computation step:
+Starting with the version ``0.4.0``, our model checker runs the naive type inference algorithm for every computation step:

  1. It assumes that all operator definitions have been replaced with their bodies.
-(Hence, recursive operators are not supported.)
+(This is done automatically by Apalache.)

  1. It assumes that non-primed variables have been assigned types already.
  As expected, the non-primed variables get their initial types by running